raphael-proust/raphael-proust.github.io/code/lwt-part-3.md

 - Javascript's flexibility in terms of typing allows for more overloading (e.g., see `then` in the table below).

 It is fairly easy to learn the basics of one system when you know the other.
-In fact, the monadic style adopted by Lwt maps well onto the method-chaining style used for Promises.
+In fact, the infix monadic style of Lwt maps well onto the method-chaining style used for Promises.
 This is demonstrated by the two following samples.

 ```